robert/robert.github.com/_posts/2019-12-03-ppab5-how-to-write-shorter-programs.md

   - /pfab5
 published: false
 ---
-For [the last][pfab3] [two weeks][pfab4] we've been analyzing a short program that measures commute times, written by Micahel Troyer.
+For [the last][pfab3] [two weeks][pfab4] we've been analyzing a short program that measures commute times, written by Michael Troyer.
 So far we've [admired the way in which its logic is split up][pfab3], and have talked about [how its error handling could be improved][pfab4].
 In this final discussion of Michael's program we'll look at how we can tidy up and significantly shorten the code that handles querying the database.

 Shorter programs aren't always better.
 Sometimes it's pragmatic to be verbose today in order to make your code more understandable tomorrow.
 But if you can make your code shorter *and* more readable at the same time then you've got a recipe for a cake plus eating it type of situation.